 Many Churches Actually Reinforce This Story!

 No, this will probably not be her experience in most churches today.
 Instead, she will usually be given a short, easy-to-read pamphlet sharing some stories and a few bible verses.
 No challenging words or concepts.
 The message she hears loud and clear is that in Christianity there is nothing to learn and nothing to master.
-Christianity is not about knowledge—it is not like chemistry or other areas about which she studies and learns truths.
-Instead, she is implicitly taught that Christianity is only about belief, nothing more.
+Christianity is not about knowledge—it is not like chemistry or other areas requiring study to learn facts.
+Instead, she is implicitly taught that Christianity is only about belief—nothing more.
 Her church is guilty of reinforcing this first myth and damaging her soul.
 As God said in Hosea 4:6, “My people are destroyed for lack of knowledge.”

 So how do we change this and begin rewriting the narrative to one of “Science and Faith”—that both are knowledge traditions that can and most often do complement one another?
 First, we must challenge head-on this false assumption (inside and outside our churches) that Science is about only facts and Christianity is about only faith.
 I’ll offer three responses over the next few weeks.
 Until then, grace and peace.